 Istanbul is deliciously overwhelming and I visit every chance I get, seeking out the best meat, offal, markets and pickles the city has to offer.
 You can find all my recommendations for food and drink in my app “Katie Parla’s Istanbul” available in the App Store, as well as on Food Republic, Australian Gourmet Traveller, and Bon App.
 Here are some highlights:

 Kaymakçı Pando: Another Istanbul institution, this Beşiktaş breakfast spot serves kaymak (clotted cream made with buffalo’s milk) with honey and bread.
 Köyiçi Meydanı Sokak – Beşiktaş.
 CLOSED

 Tarihi Karaköy Balıkçısı: Tucked away on a back street amongst vendors selling hardware and scuba gear, Tarihi Karaköy Balikcisi may very well be the best fish restaurant in town.
-Go at lunch when Maharrem Usta is working the charcoal and get the grilled sole.
+Go at lunch when (and only when) Maharrem Usta is working the charcoal and get the grilled sole.
 Tersane Cad.
 Kardeşim Sok.
 No:45/A – Karaköy – website.

 Kantin: Owned by my close friend chef Şemsa Denizsel (who has been called the Alice Waters of Turkey), Kantin uses fresh, seasonal, meticulously sourced ingredients to create both traditional and creative dishes.
 Open until 8pm.
-No reservations Akkavak Sokak 30 – Nişantaşı – website.
+No reservations Akkavak Sokak 30 – Nişantaşı.

 Mikla: Chef Mehmet Gürs’ “New Anatolian” restaurant in the Marmara Pera Hotel continues to set the standard in Istanbul’s fine dining scene.